-In the next year (FY2018) two trips to Indonesia and Papua New Guinea are planned to continue and expand on the experimental work started in 2017.
-The recently signed MOU's with Universitas Gadjah Mada and Bogor Agricultural University will help with securing permits to export live natural enemies from Indonesia.
-While awaiting export permits, testing each of the five new candidate biological control species identified from our surveys will begin with collaborators in Indonesia and Papua New Guinea.
+Trips to Indonesia are planned to continue and expand on the experimental work started with Universitas Gadjah Mada and Bogor Agricultural University.
+Testing of the five new candidate biological control species identified from our surveys will begin with collaborators in Indonesia.
 Graduate students are being recruited to develop methods for rearing and testing these candidates.
-At the end of the year the most promising insects will be brought to the US Forest Service Insect Containment laboratory in Hawaii for further evaluation.
+When export permits have been secured, the most promising insects will be brought to the US Forest Service Insect Containment laboratory in Hawaii for further evaluation.
 Additional surveys to find the insects that specialize on feeding on the flowers, fruit and seeds of albizia will be emphasized.
 We will also continue to look for new strains of the Falcataria gall rust fungus in albizia's native range in a new joint project with plant pathologists from Universitas Gadjah Mada and Universitas Pattimura.
 In addition, we will begin examining the leaf samples of albizia taken from each field site using molecular techniques to identify the populations in the native range with the same genetic profiles as our trees in Hawaii, in order to focus further research to the most appropriate sites within the native range.
 Our Indonesian and PNG collaborators will continue to be essential for the development of a successful biological control program for Hawaii's invasive albizia trees.